NotsoanoNimus/NETBinaryCookie/NETBinaryCookie/NETBinaryCookie/docs/NuGet.md

 A simple, independent Apple binarycookies format read-write package for .NET projects.

+Makes Mac cookie forensics without limitations a breeze with .NET!

-Supports reading and parsing lists of cookies from an input binarycookies file or stream otherwise.
-Does not yet support writing modified lists of cookies back to disk.
+Supports parsing lists of cookies from an input binarycookies file or stream otherwise.
+Also supports writing those cookies back to disk or another stream.

 ### Dependencies